By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-Whoever harbours a person knowing or having reason to believe that such person is a deserter from any of the Armed Forces of the Union, shall be punished with imprisonment of either description for a term which may extend to three months, or with fine, or with both.
+Whoever, except as hereinafter excepted, knowing or having reason to believe that an officer, soldier, 1 [sailor or airman], in the Army, 2 [Navy or Air Force] of the 3[Government of India], has deserted, harbours such officer, soldier, 1 [sailor or airman], shall be punished with imprisonment of either description for a term which may extend to two years, or with fine or with both.

 This section of the Indian Penal Code addresses the offense of harboring a deserter from the Indian Armed Forces.
 It criminalizes the act of providing shelter, support, or assistance to an individual known or suspected to be a deserter.
 The key elements of this offense are: